TheTechRobo/snakeGit/README.md

 **NOTE: snakeGit has not finished development yet.
 Use with caution!**

+**snakeGit has undergone a name change from pyGit.
+Please replace import names from pyGit to snakeGit.**

 ![pyGit in use](https://thetechrobo.github.io/resources-online/PyGit_GIFv3.gif)

 **NOTE 2: snakeGit is STILL BEING MAINTAINED.
 It's just not my priority, as I've been pretty busy lately.**